 Traversing the Razorback // Alpine National Park (VIC), Mitchell Hodge, mountains, ridge, hiker, snow-capped

-While the Razorback trail isn’t the only way to access Feathertop, it’s certainly the most beautiful way to experience it.
+While the Razorback trail isn’t the only way to access Mt.
+Feathertop, it’s certainly the most beautiful way to experience it.
 You only dip below the tree line for a few short sections throughout the walk, providing expansive 360° views of the surrounding mountains for the majority of the hike.

 Diamantina Hut